Apply to vetted scholarship programs in one click

 As you can see, there are a variety of high-paying jobs that require only an associate degree.
 But that’s not the only reason to obtain an associate degree.
 Earning an associate degree can be an excellent way to build your career regardless of whether you want to enter the workforce as soon as possible or if you would eventually like to transfer into a four-year program.

-Perhaps the biggest appeal of earning an associate degree is that they are much less expensive than bachelor’s degree programs.
-According to Education Data, the average annual cost of tuition at public in-state two-year programs is $3,372, with the average total cost of attendance at $16,037.
+Perhaps the biggest appeal of earning an associate degree is that they can be much less expensive than bachelor’s degree programs.
+According to Education Data, the average annual cost of tuition at public in-state two-year programs is $3,862, with the average total cost of attendance at $15,862.

 What are the requirements for an associate degree?